lifegadget/wait-in-parallel/README.md

 doSomethingElse();
 ```

 Yeah well that's what I've been saying all along.
 You need this.
 Treat yourself.
 Show yourself that you really _do_ care.
-Or don't; up to you.

 ## Installation